Minecraft Earth makes the whole real world your very own blocky realm – TechCrunch

 Furthermore adventures will not spawn in areas like streets or difficult to reach areas.
 The team said they worked very hard making it possible for the engine to recognize places that are not only publicly accessible, but safe and easy to access.
 Think sidewalks and parks.

 Another limitation is that, as an AR game, you move around the real world.
-But in Minecraft verticality is an important part of the gameplay.
-Unfortunately the simple truth is that in the real world you can’t climb virtual stairs or descend into a virtual cave.
+But in Minecraft, verticality is an important part of the gameplay.
+Unfortunately, the simple truth is that in the real world you can’t climb virtual stairs or descend into a virtual cave.
 You as a player exist on a 2D plane, and can interact with but not visit places above and below that plane.
-(An exception of course is on a build plate, where in miniature you can fly around it freely by moving your phone).
+(An exception of course is on a build plate, where in miniature you can fly around it freely by moving your phone.)

 That’s a shame for people who can’t move around easily, though you can pick up and rotate the build plate to access different sides.
 Weapons and tools also have infinite range, eliminating a potential barrier to fun and accessibility.